 2. PROCEDURES

-Using the LTS report of licensees due for inspection, select a Priority T licensee to interview by telephone.
-[See Section 05.05]

 Obtain the license file and identify the licensee’s point of contact and review pertinent details of the license that will be needed to evaluate the licensee’s responses to the interview questionnaire.
 (Exhibit 1)

 NOTE: If the license authorizes nuclear-powered cardiac pacemaker devices that contain special nuclear material (i.e., Program Codes 22160 or 22161), the inspector should refer to the guidance contained in Enclosure 7.
 Section 2, “NMMSS Inspection Process,” describes preparation steps and onsite steps which should be adapted to complete this telephonic contact procedure.